liferay/liferay-docs/userGuide/en/chapters/05-document-management.markdown

 users not to forget to enter important information about their documents.
 For example, you could create a *copyrighted* document type and require users to enter a license for all "copyrighted" documents.
-More importantly, document types and metadata sets can improve document searchability.
+More importantly, document types and metadata sets can make it easier to find documents.
 The values that users enter into the fields determined by their document type's metadata set become searchable entities within the portal.
 You can use Liferay's search portlet to search for these terms.
 Document types and metadata sets are